 A few years ago, we were honored to have at camp a delegation from the Ukraine State Department for Adoption and Protection of the Rights of the Child to speak with parents and observe camp activities.
 They were very impressed by what we are doing at camp, and by our adoptive families.
 The head of the delegation was moved to tears when she told us how much it meant to her that our children at camp were staying connected to their culture.

 What happens at REECA Heritage Camp?

 REECA is a culturally and educationally rich heritage camp for all members of the family to enjoy.
 Every year participants eat food from the region, learn traditional folk dances, and learn to speak common Russian phrases.
-Different parts of the vast REECA region are highlighted each year and workshops are offered for each age level, children, teens, and parents- based upon each group’s needs and interests.
+Different parts of the vast REECA region are highlighted each year and workshops are offered for each age level, children ( age 3 and up), teens, and parents– based upon each group’s needs and interests.

 We are in the exciting planning stages for REECA HC 2016!
 Mark your calendars and plan to join us this summer!

 REECA’s theme this year is “A Taste of REECA.”
 We plan to have cooking workshops for adults and children of all age groups, but we also want to incorporate the “flavor” of REECA countries in other ways, as well — through literature, dance, music, film, etc. We hope to represent the cultures of as many of our countries as possible, in all their beauty and uniqueness.

 Watch this site for updates about this year’s guest presenters, workshops, and activities as they are confirmed.

 Join us for four days in July and change your life forever!